marcboudreau/hvc/SPECIFICATION.md

 ## `target.login.kubernetes.mount-point`

 Use `target.login.kubernetes.mount-point` to specify the path where the Kubernetes authentication method that will be used is mounted.
+If this key is not provided, the *mount-point* is assumed to be `kubernetes`.

 ## `target.login.kubernetes.role`